google/trillian/docs/storage/commit_log/commit_log_based_storage_design.md

 Starts a Trillian transaction, this will do:
    1. the read of `currentSTH`, `treeRevision`, and `sthOffset` from the DB
-   1. verification of that against it's corresponding entry in Kafka
+   1. verification of that against its corresponding entry in Kafka

 and return a `LogTX` struct containing these values as unexported fields.
 **The HBase LogTX struct will buffer all writes locally until `Commit` is